 Vocations

-Each person has a vocation to which they are called; a special work that only they can do which will make use of all that God has gifted to them.
+God calls us to reflect on our vocation.
+This is something that will make use of all that God has gifted to us.
 Growing into that vocation will be a life’s work and will be shaped by our life experience.

 Discovering with others what God’s vocation for you might be is exciting, daunting and life-giving and is part of us fulfilling the wonderful potential that God has placed within us all.